sjentsch/lsjDocs/Ch08/Ch08_Estimation_4.rst

 .. math:: \hat\sigma^2 = \frac{1}{N-1} \sum_{i=1}^N (X_i - \bar{X})^2

 This is an unbiased estimator of the population variance σ.
-Moreover, this finally answers the question we raised in :doc:`Measures of variability
+Moreover, this finally answers the question we raised in :doc:`../Ch04/Ch04_Descriptives_2`.
-<../Ch04/Ch04_Descriptives_2>`.
-Why did jamovi give us slightly different
-answers for variance?
+Why did jamovi give us slightly different answers for variance?
 It’s because jamovi calculates :math:`\hat\sigma^2` not *s*\², that’s why.
 A similar story applies for the standard deviation.
 If we divide by *N* - 1 rather than *N* our estimate of the population standard deviation becomes:

 .. math:: \hat\sigma = \sqrt{\frac{1}{N-1} \sum_{i=1}^N (X_i - \bar{X})^2}